Why Responsible Sexual Behaviour is Important

 It improves your sexual relationships

-The more responsible sex you have, the more trustworthy you are as a partner.
-If you insist on not using protection (maybe because you’re embarrassed about not knowing how to use protection properly or because you’ve heard so many myths about protection), your partner might see you as an irresponsible person who doesn’t care about your safety or theirs.
+Being sexually responsible, shows the how trustworthy you are as a partner.
+If you insist on not using protection (maybe because you’re embarrassed about not knowing how to use protection properly or because you’ve heard so many myths about protection), your partner might perceive you as an irresponsible person who doesn’t care about your safety or theirs.

 Responsible sexual behaviour also means that you know more about sex such as: treating your sexual partners equally, making sure your sexual encounters are consensual and knowing how to use protection properly.
 This ensures that you’re having better sex and that you’re a more responsible partner to be with overall.